 Note, the more time you spend building the foundation for your virtual learning experience, the better off you’ll be in the long run.
 In education, we say that we’re slowing down to speed up.

-Revisit your systems, schedules, routines, goals and rules often, and don’t hesitate to make change where needed.
+Revisit your systems, schedules, routines, goals, and rules often, and don’t hesitate to make changes where needed.
 This is an awesome experience for students to take part in.
 The more you involve them in problem-solving and the more heard they feel in finding solutions, the more cooperation you’ll get.

 7. Set and maintain boundaries.

 Boundaries expert, Nedra Glover Tawwab, suggests that parents should be sure to keep healthy boundaries in place during their time at home with their children.
 Tawwab tells parents they should try to keep things as close to pre-pandemic life as possible.

 If you are home with your child while they are engaged in their virtual learning, it is necessary for all those who are present to have boundaries and to be aware of each other’s boundaries.
 More importantly, everyone needs to respect the boundaries that have been set.